Home/Medications/

 Find out today if you’re eligible for these proven options.

 Retatrutide is a new triple-agonist weight-loss injection in development by Eli Lilly.
-Early trials show it may lead to an average weight loss of 24.2% over 48 weeks—the highest seen so far among obesity treatments.
+The first phase 3 trial shows it leads to an average weight loss of 28.7% at 68 weeks—the highest seen so far among obesity treatments.

-Subject to phase III results and MHRA review, UK approval could come in 2026.
+With the first phase 3 trial now complete and seven more expected in 2026, UK approval could come in late 2026 or 2027 pending full MHRA review.
 Below, we explain how it works, what the trials show, potential side effects, and when it could be available in the UK.

 Key Takeaways